zptr1/stck/doc/REFERENCE.md

 Both the condition and the body must not change the types on the stack.

+## Return

+You can use the `return` keyword to return from the procedure early.

 # Intrinsics

 Intrinsics are built-in words baked into the compiler.